stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 …
 ```

-Here this `$winlining0` is actually compiled function that works on unboxed
+This `$winlining0` is actually compiled function that works on unboxed
 integers `Int#` and it is not inlineable. `inlining0` itself is a thin
 wrapper around it that turns result of type `Int#` into normal `Int` by
 wrapping it into `Int`'s constructor `I#`.
 I won't go into detailed